llamaluvr/noob-doing-react/README.md

 - It should minify the CSS.
 - I think I took out the linting.
 - I'd like to write up how to run all the commands at once, so you can run one command and get JIT transpiling, linting, unit tests running and live updating, etc. all at once.

-## Forked from Build a JS Dev Environment in 1 Hour

-This repository shows the finished product of the JS Development Environment I built in ~~1 hour~~ 30 minutes at Codemash 2017.

 ## More Info and Inspiration
 - [Codemash Talk Slides](https://www.dropbox.com/s/utvgg07ib25dq4x/Build%20a%20JS%20Dev%20Env%20in%201%20Hr%20-%20Codemash.pptx?dl=0)